bugzilla/bugzilla/docs/en/rst/integrating/tips.rst

 Integration Tips
 ################

-XXX Do we have any of these?
+.. todo:: Do we have any of these?